akeminvoke/limkokwing-test/README.md

     });
     ````
     ->this ajax can be found in question1.blade.php
-    -> as you can see we are using CSRF token inside the header the purpose is it will use user-specific token in all form submissions       and side-effect URLs to prevent Cross-Site Request Forgeries.
+    -> as you can see we are using CSRF token inside the header the purpose is to use user-specific token in all form submissions              and side-effect URLs to prevent Cross-Site Request Forgeries.
-    -> we are using the method 'POST' and send the request with json type
+    -> we are using the 'POST' method and send the request with json type
-    -> success property(which is apart of ajax property) will receive a respons from the api and allocate those repons back into              selected div. in this case we allocatate the anwser in ' $("#ans").html(data.result)';
+    -> success property(which is apart of ajax property) will receive a respons from the api and allocate those repons back into              selected div.
+In this case we display the anwser in ' $("#ans").html(data.result)';

     b) back-end
       ->function for this module can be found in Question1 Controller.
-      -> all the request must be declare first.in this case i declare request value  inside  $a for variable A , $b for variable B, and          $c for variable C.
+      -> all the request must be declare first.
+In this case i declare request value  inside  $a for variable A , $b for variable B,             and $c for variable C.
-      ->below is structure of the function
+      ->below is how does the function look like
       `````````````````````````````````````````````````````````````````
      public function getresult(Request $request)
     {
         $a= $request->var_a;
         $b= $request->var_b;